This is the homepage of Lisa Zhang.

 .

-I am an Assistant Professor, Teaching Stream at the Department of Mathematical & Computational Sciences, University of Toronto Mississauga.
-I hold a non-budgetary cross-appointed at the Institute for the Study of University Pedagogy.
+I am an Assistant Professor, Teaching Stream at the Department of Mathematical and Computational Sciences (MCS), University of Toronto Mississauga.
+I hold non-budgetary cross-appointments at the Institute for the Study of University Pedagogy (ISUP) and at the Institute for Management and Innovation (IMI).
 My office is located at DH3072.

 I held many roles during my career: startup founder, data scientist, machine learning researcher, pure math student, and now a computer science educator.
-I am passionate about machine learning, computer science education, writing, and still have a soft spot for great data visualization and nerdy humour.
+I typically teach the machine learning and programming languages courses at UTM, and coordinate the Writing Across the Curriculum (WAC) initiative for our computer science students.

 Teaching